 - It is to be understood that communications made during the mediation process are confidential; however, your mediator cannot give a guarantee of confidentiality in all circumstances.
 This is because a situation might arise in which a child’s life or safety is endangered.
 This will be explained to any children being consulted and should any concerns arise, your mediator will take appropriate action by making a referral to the relevant professional body.

 Child mediation sessions are booked through your family mediator.
-If you would like to talk to a child mediator, please call: 0113 468 9593 to arrange a free consultation.
+If you would like to talk to a child mediator, please call: 0113 468 9593 or fill the contact form below to arrange a free consultation.

 By completing this form you consent to Direct Mediation Services holding the information you provide us about you in accordance with our Privacy notice.
 By submitting your email address and telephone number to us you consent to us contacting you in order to enable us to deal with your query.
 Calls may be recorded for training and monitoring purposes.